AndyFul/Run-By-Smartscreen/README.md

 PROGRAM INFO

-'Run By Smartscreen' was coded and compiled with AutoIt v3.3.14.2 (see RunBySmartscreen.au3 source file).
+'Run By Smartscreen' was coded and compiled with AutoIt v3.3.14.2 .
-This is the the stable version 3.1.0.0, updated in June 2019.
+This is the the stable version 3.1.0.1, updated in May 2020.